DimitriDaSilva/42_snippets_vscode/README.md

 - **Mac**: `$HOME/Library/Application Support/Code/User/snippets`
 - **Linux**: `$HOME/.config/Code/User/snippets`

+**WARNING :warning:**: if you already have custom snippets for .c files or for .h files, executing the commands below **will** overwrite them.
+So you'll have to copy them manually.

 To quickly copy these sweet snippets, execute the upload command for your OS:
 - **Mac**: `sh upload_mac.sh`
 - **Linux**: `sh upload_linux.sh`